shorai/tegnonload/src/scripts/README.txt

 		 in Microsoft go to start->admintools->taskScheduler
-		    The only gotch is that for run.bat you create a task to run every hour, then modify its properties to run every half hour , whatever
+		    The only gotch is that for run.bat you create a task to run every hour, then modify its properties to run every half hour , whatever -The scripts/Version2 folder contains extractors to install the gmail fetch program

 COMPLETE INSTALL
 ================